mschmidt712/kubernetes-ci-cd/README.md

 #### Step5

-Create a service for deployment.
+Create a K8s Service for the deployment.
 This will expose the nginx pod so you can access it with a web browser.

 `kubectl expose deployment nginx --type NodePort --port 80`